CUBRID/cubrid-manual/en/sql/tuning.rst

     #.
 Cost of reading a page = predicted non-leaf node pages accessed + leaf node pages + heap pages
     #.
 CPU cost of a repeated routine = predicted number of leaf node keys accessed

 The number of pages in a non-leaf node is 1 because the index **Height** of the statistics is 2 and the number of pages to be read excluding the leaf node is **2 - 1**.
 The number of leaf node pages is obtained by multiplying **Leaf pages** by the selectivity of the predicate **index: idx term[2]** used to search the non-leaf node.
 Since it is **MAX(9 X 0.05, 1)**, the number of leaf node pages to be read is 1.
 The number of heap pages to be read is obtained by multiplying the total number of pages in the table by the selectivity of **index** and **filtr** conditions.
-Here, it is calculated as **MAX(9 X 0.05 X 0.0125,1)**, so it is calculated that 1 page must be read.
-Finally, the CPU cost is obtained by multiplying the selectivity of **index: idx term[2]** by the CPU weight from the total number of rows in the table. **If you calculate it as **MAX(4000 X 0.05 X 0.0025,1)**, you get 1, and if you add up all the results so far, you can see that the cost is 4.
+Here, it is calculated as **MAX(9 X 0.05 X 0.0125, 1)**, so it is calculated that 1 page must be read.
+Finally, the CPU cost is obtained by multiplying the selectivity of **index: idx term[2]** by the CPU weight from the total number of rows in the table.
+If you calculate it as **MAX(4000 X 0.05 X 0.0025, 1)**, you get 1, and if you add up all the results so far, you can see that the cost is 4.
 If you look at **cost: 4 card 1** in the execution plan, you can see that the cost is 4 and the expected number of rows is 1.

 Cost of join
 -----------------------